tcarroll64/CS2080_16Nov/README.md

     - https://github.com/coder/code-server Links to an external site. (using coder's code-server to accomplish task)
   - Zsh installed

-To use the created Dockerfile (seen in vs-code-image Dockerfile) I built an image using
+To use the created Dockerfile (seen in vs-code-image Dockerfile) I built an image using the command:

 $ docker build -t vs-code-image .

 Note, this only works in the contect directory "Lab12" since no path specified.

-Then I started the container with
+Then I started the container using the command:

 $ docker run -it -p 80:8080 --name Lab12Container vs-code-image